kicaj29/aws/ArchitectingAndEcosystem/readme.md

 * Security: AWS offers multiple Security and Compliance services for various applications.
 Apart from the Shared Responsibility Model, there are options for configuring extra security measures.

-* Agility: Applications can be developed and deployed globally **across multiple geo-locations within minutes**.
-The speed of experimentation, development and deployment is exponentially higher compared to applications developed on-premises.
+* Agility: Applications can be developed and deployed globally **across multiple geo-locations within minutes**. **The speed of experimentation**, development and deployment is exponentially higher compared to applications developed on-premises.

 * Flexibility: AWS offers **multiple services** for various applications.
 There are over 200 products that support services to run all kinds of workloads.